Go to the About us section

 Impact of engaging in fantasy on creative performance in children and adults (collaboration with Dr Jacqueline Woolley, University of Texas at Austin, and Dr Elizabeth Boerger, Slippery Rock University, and The Science Museum, London).

-Museum visitors' perspectives of museum objects (collaboration with Oxford University Museum of Natural History)
+Children's perspectives of museum objects (collaboration with the Oxford University Museum of Natural History)

 Children's understanding of the fantasy-reality distinction (collaboration with Prof. Margaret Harris, Prof. Paul Harris, Harvard)